comses-education/github-starter-course/README.md

 ### Clone a repository

-When a repository is created on GitHub.com (i.e., you click on the "New" button from your GitHub dashboard or the "Repositories" tab in your GitHub profile), it’s stored remotely in the cloud ☁️.
+When a repository is created on GitHub (i.e., you click on the "New" button from your GitHub dashboard or the "Repositories" tab in your GitHub profile), it’s stored remotely in the cloud ☁️.
 You can **clone this repository** to create a local copy on your computer and then use Git to keep the two repositories synced.

-This makes it easier to work on new features, fix bugs, and push larger commits that affect lots of files.
-When you **clone a repository**, downloading it to your local computer, you can use your favorite text editor instead of the GitHub UI to edit and modify these files.
+Working on a local repository makes it easier to work on new features, fix bugs, and organize your commits into logical, coherent sets of changes.
+When you **clone a repository**, downloading it to your local computer, you can use your favorite text editor instead of the GitHub web UI to edit and modify these files.
 Some popular text editors include [VS Code](https://code.visualstudio.com/), [Atom](https://atom.io/) or in our case, programming platforms like NetLogo.

-Cloning a repository also pulls all the repository data that GitHub has at that point in time, including all versions of every file and folder for the project.
-This means you can switch to any version that was stored in Git at any point.
+Cloning a repository from GitHub creates an exact replica of the Git repository that GitHub is managing, which includes the entire history of the Git repository.
+This is what makes Git a **distributed** version control system.
+You can switch to any version of a file recorded in your Git repository, view differences between versions of files or switch to a specific version.

 It's very important to keep in mind the difference between **local** and **remote** repositories.
 Your **local** repositories are the ones you are directly interacting with, and your **remote** repositories are typically the ones on the cloud, e.g., GitHub.com or GitLab.com or bitbucket.org.